Docusate sodium should only be used to provide short-term relief from constipation.

 About docusate sodium

-Docusate sodium works by encouraging the muscles in the bowel to move stools through the body.
-It also works by drawing water into the bowel, which softens the stools, making them easier to pass out of the body.
+Docusate sodium is thought to work by encouraging the muscles in your bowel to move waste products through your body.
+It also draws water into your bowel, which softens the stools, making them easier to pass.
+Docusate sodium can be bought without a prescription at pharmacies and other retail outlets.

 Before taking docusate sodium

-- If you have severe pain in the abdomen and feel sick.
+- If you have severe pain in your abdomen or feel sick.

 How to take docusate sodium

 - Docusate sodium should only be used for a short time.
-This is because the bowel can start to rely on this type of laxative to make it work rather than working on it's own.
-If you are still constipated after taking docusate sodium for a few days you should speak to your doctor.
+This is because your bowel can start to rely on this type of laxative to make it work rather than working on its own.
+Although it may take a day or so for the capsules/liquid to start working, if you are still constipated after five days, you should make an appointment to speak with your doctor.

 Getting the most from your treatment

-- A healthy diet containing fibre (whole grain breads and cereals, bran, fruit and green leafy vegetables) with 6 to 8 full glasses of water each day and daily exercise are important in maintaining healthy bowel function.
-For people who have problems with constipation, food such as pastries, puddings, sugar, sweets, cheese and cake can make matters worse.
+- A healthy diet containing fibre (wholegrain breads and cereals, bran, fruit and green leafy vegetables) with 6 to 8 full glasses of water each day and daily exercise are important in maintaining healthy bowel function.
+For people who have problems with constipation, food such as pastries, puddings, sugar, sweets, cheese and cake can make matters worse and are best avoided.

 Can docusate sodium cause problems?